 The subjects of the books I’ve worked on include working for the United Nations, thriving in the face of cancer, and raising a child with learning disabilities.

 Besides Art Buchwald, authors whose manuscripts I’ve edited and/or consulted on include Anne Dick, widow of Philip K. Dick; June Bingham, writer and wife of Congressman Jonathan Bingham; and Nicholas C. Forstmann, a co-founder of Forstmann Little & Company.

-I have worked with both seasoned writers as well as first-time authors.
-What they both require is encouragement and an incisive, no-nonsense critique of what they are working on.
+I have worked with both seasoned authors as well as first-time writers.
+Working with any kind of writer calls for encouragement and an incisive, no-nonsense critique of their work.

 I also have years of experience from working as a script analyst for Turner Network Television and as a script analyst and book scout for Miramax Films.
 Well-versed in the elements of storytelling, I enjoy helping screenwriters figure out what will make their scripts sing.

 For over twenty years I have been an instructor of writing.
 In 1997 I joined both the Hunter College and Baruch College English Departments in New York City where I continue to teach.
-I also enjoy volunteering with the Op-Ed Project, which encourages opinion pieces by writers too often overlooked.
+I volunteer with the Op-Ed Project, which encourages opinion pieces by writers too often overlooked.

 Finally, I am a writer.
 Most recently, my short story was a finalist for The Iowa Review Award in Fiction for 2012.
 With my MFA in Fiction Writing, I have personal knowledge of the writing life and the kind of staying power necessary to see a work all the way to publication.
 I am committed to helping writers go the distance—and enjoy the process in the meantime.